-How to Clean a Cast-Iron Skillet
+How to Clean and Season Cast-Iron Cookware

 - Remove Leftover Food After you’re finished cooking and the pan is still warm, remove food residue with hot water, soap and a sponge.
 Avoid abrasive sponges that can scratch the seasoned surface, and never let it soak in water.